QbDVision-Inc/qbdvision-api-examples/src/examples/coa_api_import_json/README.md

-# Importing Certificate of Analysis (CoA) Records Example (Node.js)
+# Importing Certificate of Analysis (CoA) Record (from JSON) Example (Node.js)

-This example demonstrates how to import a CoA using the QbDVision REST API with Node.js.
+This example demonstrates how to import a CoA (from JSON) using the QbDVision REST API with Node.js.

 ## Prerequisites